SBanczyk/m3u_copy/README.md

 # m3u_copy
-# This function copies music files from here to there
+Function that copies music files provided in a m3u file.
+It takes 2 arguments: source of the m3u file and destination where to copy those files.